LiamSwarbrick/Projects/README.md

 ### Other Games and Projects (2016-2018)

 In these years I developed plenty of small games and programming projects in C#, Godot, and Python to name the most significant.
-For my early days of programming I was making small games in Python, mostly 2D games using the pygame library, and also a basic cube renderer using OpenGL 1's fixed function pipeline.
+For my early days of programming I was making small games in Python, mostly 2D games using the pygame library, and also a basic cube renderer using OpenGL 1's fixed function pipeline shortly after stumbling into [Sentdex's tutorials series](https://www.youtube.com/playlist?list=PLQVvvaa0QuDdfGpqjkEJSeWKGCP31__wD).
+I remember shortly after stumbling in awe upon things like "[Minecraft in Python 2016 300 lines...
+(Classic Clone)](https://youtu.be/NyBkFkAWnEo?si=aBq6ejXpgXj_yBYm)" which set me forth on my graphics programming journey.

-In C# I started learning the basic of modern OpenGL, with hobby projects that included texture mapping and point lighting.
+In C# I started learning the basics of modern OpenGL, with hobby projects that included texture mapping and point lighting.
 I was also a fan of XNA games so I made a few very unfinished 2D games in MonoGame.

+### Pre 2016

+I was into game development with RPG-Maker VX Ace, peak internet era

 #### My old released games on Itch: https://liam-swarbrick.itch.io/ (Creator Page) or https://itch.io/profile/liam-swarbrick (Profile)
-When I found the Godot engine, I became hooked for a while on engine based game development, joining many game jams, participating alot in game development communities and making many small but finished games that other would play and give feedback on via my itch io page.
+When I found the Godot engine, I became hooked for a while on engine based game development, joining many game jams, participating in a lot of game development communities and making many small but finished games that other would play and give feedback on via my itch io page.

 Most of my old projects are lost to time, or aren't worth listing here, given they date to when I was just starting to teach myself to program as a teenager.